johann-solo/oliveandmango.github.io/_posts/blog/2017-01-19-spaghetti-meatballs.md

 categories: blog
 tags:
   - food
-excerpt: "<p>Fresh meatballs and marinara sauce made the Italian way</p>"
+excerpt: "<p>The tastiest meatballs and marinara sauce made the Italian way</p>"
 ---

 Like many people I am a huge fan of pasta (even gluten free).
 I can eat it with anything and everything or even plain or for a quick bite-buttered, tossed with fresh tomatoes, feta and drizzled with olive oil and with a lot of cracked black pepper on it.
 Mmmmm!
 Yum!
 But add meat and a good sauce and it's a whole new level of love!